 - a brining bag or 2-gallon Ziploc bag- double bag it!

-For a turkey 15 lbs. or more, a brining bag is recommended.
+For a turkey that is larger than 15 lbs, a brining bag is recommended.
+If you don’t have a brining bag, you will need to increase the recipe by 50% to keep the salt-to-water ratio balanced (make 1 1/2 times the recipe).
 Make room in your fridge because you definitely need to keep the turkey refrigerated while it soaks.

 To help keep your turkey fully submerged, place a plate, bowl, or pot lid on top to weigh it down.